DETAILED ACTION

 Response to Arguments

-In response to the Applicant’s arguments under 35 USC 101, Examiner respectfully disagrees as after carefully analyzing the amended limitations of Claim 1, the claims are still directed to an abstract idea of determining whether to record or store an interaction between users.
-Specifically, the following limitations “receive a request from a first user to record the interaction between the first user and the second user; store information associated with the interaction in the data log wherein the information associated with the interaction comprises a timestamp of the interaction; determine whether a blockchain management flag is active or inactive; record the unique interaction identifier associated with the interaction in the data log in the memory…and wherein the unique interaction identifier comprises the timestamp of the interaction; and determine whether a cancel request is received, wherein: (i) if the cancel request is received, cancel the request to record the interaction, and (ii) if the cancel request is not received, hold the request to record the interaction for the hold duration, and subsequently record the interaction” are grouped within the “certain methods of organizing human activity” classified under “managing personal behavior or relationships or interactions between people”, as part of a transaction because the specific series of steps are performing an interaction between a first user and a second user, storing the information and determining whether a cancel request is received to either recording the interaction or delaying the request to record the interaction.
-Now the specific limitation “hash a unique interaction identifier associated with the interaction by utilizing a hashing algorithm…wherein the hashing algorithm comprises a keyed cryptographic hash function” is categorized within the “Mathematical Concepts” specifically “mathematical calculations” because a unique interaction identifier is being hashed using a cryptographic hash function, basically using mathematical operations to manipulate data.
+In response to the Applicant’s arguments under 35 USC 101 and after careful reconsideration, Examiner respectfully disagrees as the amended limitations of Claim 1, the claims are still reciting the concept of determining whether to record or store an interaction between users.
+Specifically, the following limitations “receive a request from a first user to record the interaction between the first user and the second user; store information associated with the interaction in the data log wherein the information associated with the interaction comprises a timestamp of the interaction; determine whether a blockchain management flag is active or inactive; record the unique interaction identifier associated with the interaction in the data log in the memory…and wherein the unique interaction identifier comprises the timestamp of the interaction; and determine whether a cancel request is received, wherein: (i) if the cancel request is received, cancel the request to record the interaction and the interaction is not recorded, and if the cancel request is not received, hold the request to record the interaction for at least a portion of the hold duration, and wherein before the hold duration expires, determine whether a force push request is received, and wherein: if the force push request is received, record the interaction on the blockchain network before the hold duration expires; and if the force push request is not received, record the interaction after the hold duration expires” is still being placed within the “certain methods of organizing human activity” classified under “managing personal behavior or relationships or interactions between people”, as part of a transaction because the specific series of steps are performing an interaction between a first user and a second user, storing the information and determining whether a cancel request is received to either recording the interaction or delaying the request to record the interaction.
+Now the specific limitation “generate a unique interaction identifier associated with the interaction by utilizing a hashing algorithm” is still being categorized within the “Mathematical Concepts” specifically “mathematical calculations” because a unique interaction identifier is being generated using a hashing algorithm, basically using mathematical operations to manipulate data.
 The process of hashing is entirely conventional and these limitations comprise using mathematical operations to manipulate data, which is an abstract idea.
-Also, the judicial exception is not integrated into a practical application because the additional elements of the claims such as a blockchain network comprising a plurality of network nodes that form a distributed network, a blockchain processor, an entity server and a first user device merely involves using a computer as a tool to perform an abstract idea of determining whether to record or store an interaction between users.
+Also, the judicial exception is still not integrated into a practical application because the additional elements of the claims such as a blockchain network comprising a plurality of network nodes that form a distributed network, a blockchain processor, an entity server and a first user device merely involves using a computer as a tool to perform an abstract idea of determining whether to record or store an interaction between users.
 The use of “a blockchain network comprising a plurality of network nodes that form a distributed network, a blockchain processor, an entity server and a first user device” to implement the abstract idea does not render the claim patent eligible because it requires no more than a computer performing functions that correspond to acts required to carry out the abstract idea.
-The use of hashing can be considered improving data security but not the overall system comprising the blockchain network comprising a plurality of network nodes that form a distributed network, a blockchain processor, an entity server and a first user device.
+The use of hashing is considered improving data security but not the overall system comprising the blockchain network comprising a plurality of network nodes that form a distributed network, a blockchain processor, an entity server and a first user device.
 Examiner believes the overall concept of holding, canceling, or confirming transactions before they are permanently recorded on a blockchain is not considered an improvement to the blockchain technology but simply executing or implementing the steps of holding, canceling, or confirming transactions using the technology recited.
+Also, Examiner argues that allowing the user to cancel the interaction is improving data security for the user but does not reflect improvement to the disclosed systems or the underlying technology via the entity server.

 Claim Rejections - 35 USC § 101